Is Blackjack insurance worth it?

 The fact that you have 2 of them significantly reduces the probability that the dealer may have a 10-valued hole card.

-Generally, the dealer has a chance of 33% to hit blackjack.
+Generally, the dealer has a 33% chance of hitting blackjack.
 With each 10 that’s been dealt into play, their opportunities for blackjack drop, and your chances to win the insurance drop as well.
 Therefore, this betting pattern is not one to follow.

 Card counters may tweak this side bet to their advantage.
 They may profit from it by applying various strategies to discern when a 10 or face card is imminent.
 If you do some research on the subject, you’ll see that many use the Hi-Lo system.